laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/backend-fundamentals/week-9/day-1/lecture-materials/authentication-with-bcrypt-and-sessions.md

 ## Lesson Objectives

-1. Explain what is `Bcrypt`
 1. Explain why we need environmental variables
-1. Explain what a session is
+2. Explain what a session is
-1. Use express-session package as middleware
+3. Use express-session package as middleware
-1. Save user information on the session object
+4. Save user information on the session object
-1. Retrieve user information saved on the session object
+5. Retrieve user information saved on the session object
-1. Update user information saved on the session object
+6. Update user information saved on the session object
-1. Destroy the session
+7. Destroy the session
+8. Explain what is `Bcrypt`

 <br>
 <br>